-One adult female (ZUEC-AMP 25273) was submitted to a dose of 2% lidocaine hydrochloride anesthetic solution, through administration via skin contact.
+One adult female (ZUEC-AMP 25273) was submitted to a dose of 2 % lidocaine hydrochloride anesthetic solution, through administration via skin contact.
 Dissections were made immediately after the anesthesia procedure (Iuliis & Pulerà, 2006; Sebben, 2007).
-The individual was then immersed in an isotonic saline solution (NaCl 0.65%) to allow heart contractions and continuous blood flow as long as possible, facilitating the observation and description of blood vessels.
+The individual was then immersed in an isotonic saline solution (NaCl 0.65 %) to allow heart contractions and continuous blood flow as long as possible (enabling blood vessels observation and description).
 The saline solution guarantees the maintenance of the morphophysiological characteristics of the organs and avoids unwanted reflexes that would otherwise prevent visualization.
-A Pasteur pipet was used to remove blood, skin, and/or candle wax that could interfere with the observations (Sebben, 2007).
-Photographs and videos were taken using a stereoscopic microscope (Leica S9), an Asus_A001D cell phone, and a Canon 5D Mark III camera coupled with a Sigma 105 mm lens.
+A Pasteur pipet was used to remove blood, skin, and/or candle wax that could interfere with the observations.
+Photographs and videos were taken using a stereoscopic microscope (Leica S9), an Asus\A001D cell phone, and a Canon 5D Mark III camera coupled with a Sigma 105 mm lens.
 Visual files were deposited in MDBio with the voucher numbers ZUEC-PIC 699 (pictures) and ZUEC-VID 998 (videos).